-While we are on the tail end of what I call “pumpkin season”, it’s still so heart-warming to bake with pumpkin.
+While we are on the tail end of pumpkin season, it’s still so heart-warming to bake with pumpkin.
 I am all about pumpkin throughout the fall.
 I dollop pumpkin puree into plain Greek-style yogurt and drizzle it with honey, stir into oatmeal with raisins and pistachios or add it to a pot of chili for an extra dose of rich color and vitamin A – an antioxidant that can help keep your cells healthy and defend agains various diseases.

 For today’s recipe, I was inspired by a blog, COOKIE + kate, and adapted this recipe from her, Healthy Pumpkin Bread.
 I am all about using minimal, whole food ingredients.
 This recipe fits that bill.
 I like using honey as a sweetener since it’s pure, natural and made from bees.
 However, be aware that it does have the same glycemic effect as any other sugar – and it contains just as many calories.
 So using smaller amounts of honey (and any sugar or sweetener) is a good rule of thumb.